The Queen world is full of fraudsters and fakes. Be careful!

 supported him immediately by showing some poor ebay fakes claiming they got them personally (trying to "prove" that an obvious fake is in fact real).

-It was obvious that they had some kind of alliance and various FB profiles immediately supported the seller
+Normally I would ignore such people but in this case it was obvious that they had some kind of alliance and various FB profiles immediately supported the seller

 whenever somebody marked his Complete Works as fake.
 So be careful whenever